-Assisted dying is where a person suffering from a terminal illness or incurable condition is helped to take their own life.
+Assisted dying is where a person suffering from a terminal illness or a condition that may be incurable, is helped to die.
 They are usually assisted by a doctor who either provides, or administers, lethal drugs.

 About Citizens' Juries

 The Assisted Dying Citizens' Jury will take place via online sessions in Spring 2021.
-The Jury will be selected at random through a process called sortition and will demographically represent the Island's population.
-The group of 18 to 24 Jersey residents will meet to discuss whether assisted dying should be permitted in Jersey and, if so, in what circumstances.
+The Jury has been selected at random and will demographically represent the Island's population.
+The Jury will consist of 23 Jersey residents.

 When the Jury will happen